mbeatty7/MicroMooseScanner/MicroMoose_Midterm/README.md

 ## Introduction

 For an in-depth understanding of this project template, please refer to our [documentation](https://docs.particle.io/firmware/best-practices/firmware-template/).
+This project is meant to simulate pulling codes from a vehicle through a built scan tool.
+The scan tool will connect to the other sensors on the breadboard, and read the temperature and air quality specifications.
+If they are out of range, it will send a code to the OLED screen, and the user will fix it from there.

 ## Prerequisites To Use This Repository